MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-service.md

 - **If your subscription that includes Azure Rights Management or Azure Information Protection was obtained towards the end of February 2018 or later:** The service is automatically activated for you.
 You do not have to activate the service unless you or another global administrator for your organization deactivated Azure Rights Management.

 - **If you have an Office 365 subscription that includes Azure Rights Management and it was obtained before or during February 2018:** Microsoft is starting to activate the Azure Rights Management service for these Office subscriptions.
-For example, Office 365 E3 and Office 365 E5.
-For these subscriptions, automatic activation is starting to roll out July 1, 2018, and the service will be activated for you unless you run `Set-IRMConfiguration -AutomaticServiceUpdateEnabled $false`.
+For these subscriptions, automatic activation is starting to roll out July 1, 2018 and the service will be activated for you unless you run `Set-IRMConfiguration -AutomaticServiceUpdateEnabled $false`.

 If neither of the subsequent scenarios apply to you, you must manually activate the protection service.